Christopher Comer, Dean

 4. Jean, S., Huang, B., Brooks, J. P. , Edwards, D. J., Smirnova, E., Huzurbazar, S., Fettweis, J. M., Serrano, M. G., Sheth, N. U., Strauss, J. F. III, Jefferson, K. K. , and Buck, G. A. "Multi-omic profiles discriminate characteristics of the vaginal environment in early pregnancy", under review, 2017.

-5. Smirnova E., Huzurbazar S., and Jafari F. "PERFect: permutation filtration of microbiome data", under review, 2017.
+5. Smirnova E., Huzurbazar S., and Jafari F. "PERFect: PERmutation Filtering test for microbiome data", to appear in Biostatistics, 2018.

 6. Grimes, M., Gaiser, J., Cook, W., Hall, B., Rikova, K., Smirnova, E., Clark, N., Lachmann, A., Hornbeck, P., Ma'ayan, A., and Comb, M. "Using protein phosphorylation, acetylation, and methylation to outline lung cancer signaling networks", to appear in Science Signaling, 2018.